 In the United States, medications and medical devices can't reach patients without being approved by the Food and Drug Administration (FDA).
 Each potential new treatment must make its way through several clinical trial phases that test the treatments for safety and effectiveness.
 Clinical trials may also help researchers discover what medical approaches work best for certain groups of people.

 During a trial, volunteers receive an intervention based on a clinical trial protocol put together by the researchers running the study.
 This means they'll either receive the new treatment or device being tested, or they will receive a placebo (no active ingredients) or the current standard of care, depending on the condition.
 In some cases, participants may receive the standard of care and a placebo, if the trial is testing a treatment to alleviate side effects or a particular symptom.
-For life-threatening illnesses with available treatment, such as cancer, placebos are not used.
+For life-threatening illnesses with available treatment, such as cancer, placebos are rarely used.

 As the treatments are administered to the volunteers, the researchers measure outcomes — things like how the patient feels, changes in symptoms, decrease in spread of disease, etc. These measurements help them determine the efficacy of the trial — that is, whether the treatment or device being evaluated works to improve outcomes as anticipated.
 Researchers also keep careful track of how volunteers react to the treatments being tested in order to determine the safety of the intervention as well.